chatapazar/ais-dev-day-2023/setup.md

 # Workshop Setup Guide

-1. Request OpenShift cluster e.g. **OpenShift 4.11 Workshop** with a number of users as needed from RHPDS.
+1. Request OpenShift cluster e.g. **OpenShift Cluster Workshop** with a number of users as needed from RHPDS.

 2. Open a terminal on your computer then login to cluster with cluster admin user i.e. **admin** user.